3 Exercises To Relieve Neck Pain From Sleeping

 Take your fingers and search for the muscle in your neck.
 Dig your fingers around and find the knot or sensitive muscle.
 Push into the muscle.
 It will be slightly uncomfortable.
 Wait for the muscle to relax a bit so it will decrease the resistance when pressing.
 Look for another spot in the area of that neck muscle and press on it.
 It will be slightly uncomfortable as the muscle is easing up, and then move onto another spot.
 Do one set of 5 repetitions, so 5 spots that you are looking for.

 If you have poor hand strength or grip strength, you can utilize a ball.
-Use any kind of ball, like a tennis ball, golf ball, or baseball.
+Use any kind of ball, like tennis, golf, or baseball.
 Move the ball around the muscle, finding the knot area and pressing it into it.
-There will be more pressure and will feel slightly uncomfortable.
-Wait for the muscle to relax a little bit so the sensitivity decreases.
+There will be more pressure, and you will feel slightly uncomfortable.
+Wait for the muscle to relax slightly, so the sensitivity decreases.
 Look for another spot.
-Do one set of five repetitions, looking for 5 sensitive spots.
+Do one set of five repetitions, looking for five sensitive spots.

 Ball Massage the Knot